Save the Date

 Library Asks for Public Input in Developing Strategic Plan

 The Rye Free Reading Room is eager for public input as it begins planning the future of the library.
 Public forums will be held September 12 and 25, and October 13.
-When the planning work is completed it will reshape use of the facility and design service priorities, programs, and resources to meet the community’s needs over the coming years.
+When the planning work is completed it will reshape use of the facility and web design service priorities, programs, and resources to meet the community’s needs over the coming years.

 “Public input is very important as we look to the future.
 The Rye Free Reading Room plays an important part in the lives of nearly all members of the Rye community, and we want to assure that we receive their guidance as we address the next five years.
 We are holding public forums and circulating a questionnaire during September and October so we can hear from as many people as possible,” said Kitty Little, Director.